Here is the reading to be completed before your workshop

 This document has been constructed purely as a supporting resource and is not intended to represent or replace formal training or education.
 As a therapist you are responsible for your own education and the decisions you make with your clients.
 This document simply highlights some important factors to consider when working with pregnant clients.
 The information provided is by no means comprehensive.

 The below information has been sourced from the text “Nurturing Massage for Pregnancy” A Practical Guide to bodywork for the perinatal cycle by Leslie Stager.
 ISBN – 13: 978-0-7817-6753-8.
-There are 2 copies of this text available for therapists to borrow upon request.

 MASSAGE DURING PREGNANCY